What is my NetID?

 How do I access Duke resources when I am not on campus?

 With your Netid, you will need to login using Duke's Virtual Private Network (VPN).
 VPN allows for a secure connection into a private network over the public network.
 Although you are connecting from a remote location, the VPN makes the connection work as if you were on a direct connection into Duke's network.
-With Duke's VPN, the connection is made directly over the web, without the need for a specialized "client" software package installed on your computer.
-The first time you visit portal.duke.edu and open a VPN connection, the system will leave an icon on your desktop (Windows or Linux) or in your dock (Mac); from that point, you'll just click on the icon to start a connection.
-To start a VPN session just log into the portal.
-VPN Portal.
+The first time you visit portal.duke.edu with a Web browser and open a VPN connection, the system will leave an icon on your desktop (Windows or Linux) or in your dock (Mac); from that point, you'll just click on the icon to start a connection.
+To start your first VPN session just log into the portal: VPN Portal.

 What is the email quota and how will I know when I am near the limit?